TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/GlobalTypo3Options/Index.rst

 IPmaskList
 """"""""""

-Some TYPO3 instances are maintained by a selected group of integrators and editors who only work from a specific IP range or (in an ideal world) from a specific IP address only.
+Some TYPO3 CMS instances are maintained by a selected group of integrators and editors who only work from a specific IP range or (in an ideal world) from a specific IP address only.
 This could be for example an office network with a static public IP address.
-In this case, or in any case where client's IP addresses are predictable, the "IPmaskList" configuration may be used to limit the access to the TYPO3 backend.
+In this case, or in any case where client's IP addresses are predictable, the "IPmaskList" configuration may be used to limit the access to the TYPO3 CMS backend.

 The string configured as "IPmaskList" is a comma-separated list of IP addresses which are allowed to access the backend.
 The use of